Content created: 1997-05-11

 In purest and most stereotypic form, a traditional Chinese matchmaker arranged a marriage between a girl and a boy in two families of roughly equal social status.
 The two families might have been unacquainted (or only distantly acquainted) with each other, but they were each likely to benefit by their new association through the happiness of their children and/or through the potentially useful contacts they established as affines.
 Approximate equality of social status was a rule of thumb and still is, summed up in the phrase "doors matching, households facing" (mén dāng hù duì 门当户对).
 The underlying logic is differently explained by different informants, but always recognizes the universal discomfiture of persons of one social class linked in kinship to those of another.
 The Canon is perhaps more rigid than were most parents in insisting that the tie was between families, not between individuals, but either way, traditionally the welfare of the married couple was considered to be best served by relying on the wisdom of their parents in making the decisions.
 In particular, initial "love" was ideally at best a minor consideration in most matches, and was sometimes even regarded as a source of undesirable distortion in the process of mate selection or marital adjustment.

 Today, of course, love, or anyway the term "love," dominates engagement and marriage.
 And contemporary social scientists contrast "love marriage" with "arranged marriage" or "blind marriage."
 In fact, the situation is potentially much more complex.
-Theoretically, we can imagine several slightly axes of variation between love marriage and blind marriage.
+Theoretically, we can imagine several slightly different axes of variation between love marriage and blind marriage.
 In theory a potential match:

 |1.||arranged by one's self||arranged by a hired stranger|